Business community has questions about proposed highway tax

 Simmons had hoped his panel would reach a broad agreement on how much more money the transportation system needs, how to raise it, and then tour the state to build public support.
 That’s a modified version of what happened in 1987, when lawmakers overrode Gov. Bill Allain’s veto to raise taxes to build four-lane highways.

 Yesterday, Simmons said that when the panel met again in October, he hoped it could work to build consensus on what the state actually needs, before trying again to discuss revenue.

 The Joint Legislative Committee on Performance Evaluation and Expenditure Review, a legislative watchdog group, is studying MDOT efficiency and says it will have a report ready in time for the January start of the regular legislative session.
 But PEER director Max Arinder said that even if his body finds tens of millions in waste, it won’t be enough to pay for highway needs.

 “We are facing a crisis,” Arinder said.
 “Unless somebody can show us data that points in a different direction, that’s a reality.
 And we’ve looked.”

 Central District Transportation Commissioner Dick Hall, a Republican who was one of the first to begin calling for more money, urged the committee not to use study as a cover for inaction.

 “The last thing you need to do is be convinced there is a problem and kick this can down the road,” Hall told the panel.

 To sign up for Mississippi Business Daily Updates, click here.

-One Response to “Business community has questions about proposed highway tax”
+2 Responses to “Business community has questions about proposed highway tax”

 Twang & Tourism: The Country Music Trail